bradford-hamilton/Ruby-On-Quails/guides/source/action_view_overview.md

 #### strip_tags(html)

 Strips all HTML tags from the html, including comments.
-This functionality is powered by the rails-html-sanitizer gem.
+This functionality is powered by the quails-html-sanitizer gem.

 ```ruby
 strip_tags("Strip <i>these</i> tags!")